 In addition to the summative assessment of student learning (primarily giving grades as discussed above with regard to the importance of criterion-referenced evaluation), it is also important to provide formative and diagnostic assessment opportunities for students (Angelo & Cross, 1993).
 More than summative assessments, formative assessments help teachers revise their teaching practices, identify and mitigate potential problems and hindrances to student learning, and note changes in student learning throughout a course.
 Related to students, formative assessments help students self-assess their understandings of academic content, support a student-centered approach to learning, and provide an additional method to document this learning (Abbott et al., 1990; Angelo & Cross, 1993; Bransford, et al., 2002).
-Technology such as wireless classroom communication systems, also have been used extensively in postsecondary settings to increase the amount of formative assessment that occurs within classroom environments (Pea & Gomez, 1992; Dufresne et al., 1996; Mestre et al., 1997; Roselli & Brophy, 2002).
+Technology such as wireless classroom communication systems, also has been used extensively in postsecondary settings to increase the amount of formative assessment that occurs within classroom environments (Pea & Gomez, 1992; Dufresne et al., 1996; Mestre et al., 1997; Roselli & Brophy, 2002).

-In the absence of technology, instructors may use other classroom assessment techniques to assess students formatively (Angelo & Cross, 1993).
-For example, the "Minute Paper"
+In the absence of technology, instructors may use other classroom assessment techniques to asFigure 6.
+Taxonomy of significant learning (Fink, 2003)